How many libraries can I share?

 Emailing or storing an EndNote library in the Cloud

 In various online forums users have claimed that storing compressed libraries in the cloud and marking these 'Read-Only' (from their file properties) has not caused corruption of these files.
 However, expanded libraries must be downloaded before being opened and/or worked on.
-If you do work on a library in this way, afterwards, upload a new compressed version of the library.
+If you do work on a library in this way, afterward, upload a new compressed version of the library.

 To compress an EndNote library file select Compressed Library (.enlx) from the File menu.
 This compressed file can be emailed or deposited (mark 'Read only' in Properties).
 When a recipient opens it (and has EndNote installed on their computer) an ENL file and DATA folder will be extracted and all attachments will be available.